 in all establishments

 Article 102 of the Penal Code guarantees the opportunity to receive education.
 All levels are offered, from primary school to university.
-Most of the detainees who benefit from these courses are minors.
+Most of the inmates who profit from these courses are minors.

 Helsinki Foundation for Human Rights, “Report on the Human Rights of Persons Deprived of Liberty”, 2017, pp. 20-21. ↩

 Education is available for all prisoners

 The prison service implements measures to fight illiteracy

-The administration does not establish a program to address illiteracy.
-However, all prisoners are accompanied in order to define their difficulties and needs.
-This assessment might indicate that an inmate is required to attend specifics courses.
+The administration does not have a programme to combat illiteracy.
+However, all inmates are assisted in order to identify their difficulties and needs.
+These evaluations could lead to the inmate being required to take certain courses.